xp44mm/Notebook/F#/Introducing Function Values.md

 ### Building Functions with Partial Application

 Composing functions is just one way to compute interesting new functions.
 Another useful way is to use partial application.
-Here’s an example, with x and y in Cartesian coordinates:
+Here's an example, with x and y in Cartesian coordinates:

 ```F#
 let shift (dx, dy) (px, py) = (px + dx, py + dy)